Priscasantos/Tom-Hengl-Course/R-training/README.md

 run time-series analysis in R can be found [here](http://r-statistics.co/Time-Series-Analysis-With-R.html).

-How a variable changes through time can often be drastically different from how it changes in space (spatial patterns).
+How a variable varies through time (time-series curves) can often be drastically different from how it changes in space (spatial patterns).
 In general one can say that, for many environmental variables, variation of values through time can be separated into **components** such as:

   - Long-term component (**trend**) determined by long-term geological and extraterrestrial processes,